 A digital signal consists of 1’s and 0’s in the form of samples.
 This sampled information is stored in the form of bits.
 A typical digital recording has 44,100 samples per second while some (extremely high-quality) recordings can have up to 96,000 samples per second.
 CD-quality audio is generally available in 16 bits while Hi-Res audio files are available in 24-bit files.

 Many audio engineers prefer recording in 24 bits as the extra information allows for more headroom when editing.
 This extra headroom also allows them to clip away unneeded frequencies and noise.

 With so much audio information packed into a file, its size is bound to be HUGE.
-If you plan on storing such files on your phone, you’ll need a massive 20.7GB SDcard just to store a hundred 3-minute songs recorded in 192kHz/24bit (approx).
+If you plan on storing such files on your phone, you’ll need a massive 2TB SD card just to store a hundred 3-minute songs recorded in 192kHz/24bit (approx).
 Also, limited bandwidth makes online music streaming services cap the bit rate at 320kbps.

 Remember the 1’s and 0’s we spoke about?
 Well, these are known as bits.
 The number of bits determines the amount of audio information that can be stored.
 This is known as bit depth.
-Even if you aren’t a maths geek, the equation is quite simple: More bit depth = More audio information.
+The equation is quite simple: More bit depth = More audio information.

 For example, a 16-bit CD file recording can store up to 65,536 levels of information while a 24-bit hi-res recording can store up to 1,67,77,216 levels of information.

 While the bit depth determines how much information is stored, the bit rate decides how much information is processed within a given period of time.
 It works similar to sample rate except that it counts bits instead of samples.
 Why is this so important?
 Well, higher the number of bits per second, better the audio quality and the track representing the original recording.